Person-93/cookiecutters/general/README.md

 ## License

-Licensed under the MIT license.
+Licensed under the [MIT](LICENSE-MIT.txt) or [Apache](LICENSE-APACHE)
+license at your option.

 ## Contribution

-Any contribution submitted for inclusion in this work shall be licensed as above without any additional terms and conditions.
+Unless stated otherwise, any contribution submitted for inclusion in this work shall be licensed as above without and additional terms and conditions.